 Machine Vision

 In warehouses, synthetic data can be used in what is called machine vision, which helps industrial robots see and recognize their surroundings so they can perform more complex tasks.
-Whether it’s identifying packages of varying shapes and sizes, monitoring for spills and other unsafe conditions, synthetic data ensures that AI models in the manufacturing and logistics space are ready for anything.
+Whether it’s identifying packages of varying shapes and sizes or monitoring for spills and other unsafe conditions, synthetic data ensures that AI models in the manufacturing and logistics space are ready for anything.

 Want More on Computer Vision?
 Here Are 34 Computer Vision Companies and Startups to Know